vnen/godot-tiled-importer/README.md

 ### Post Scripts

-All script files specified in the Array will have their `post_import(scene)` method runs.
+The post-import GDScript file has its `post_import(scene)` method called.
 This enables you to change the generated scene automatically upon each reimport.

-The `post_import` methods on each script file will receive the built scene as an argument and **must** return the changed scene.
-The scripts are ran in the order they are in the Array.
+The `post_import` method receives the fully built scene as an argument and **must** return the changed scene.
+If you add any additional nodes to the scene, make sure to call `set_owner(scene)` on each of them so they are saved to the file system correctly.

 ### Single TileSet